“For every action there is a reaction.”

 And then we also have the blue butterfly.
-If we decide to save Chloe it only shows up in the bathroom when Max unlocks her powers, but if we sacrifice her not only we see it in that same bathroom again but also on Chloe’s coffin during her funeral.
-Max stares at that beautiful, colorful butterfly and smiles piecefully, which makes me believe that it may be Chloe’s spirit animal.
+If we decide to save Chloe it only shows up in the bathroom when Max unlocks her powers, but if we sacrifice her not only we see it in that same bathroom again, but also on Chloe’s coffin during her funeral.
+Max stares at that beautiful, colorful butterfly smiling piecefully, which makes me believe that it may be Chloe’s spirit animal this time around.
 If you think about it, her hair in Life Is Strange is also blue.

-Where do the powers come from?
+Where do the powers come from, however?
 Did the blue butterfly give them to Max?
 Was it just destiny?
 Did she have those powers already without knowing?

 The game also reminds me of the movie The Butterfly Effect, where the main character tried to save his childhood friend and only love going back in time through some old written memories altering his present in any possible way.

 It has been said something as small as the flutter of a butterfly’s wing can ultimately cause a typhoon halfway around the world. – Chaos Theory

 Note: Chloe can also be a potential love interest for Max if you don’t select specific interactions with Warren and accept to kiss her when she dares you to do so the first time in her room.

 Fun fact: This game is so mysterious that literally gave birth to many different theories.
 Some things remained completely unsolved while others are simply too crazy to be just how they seem.
 Do you have any interesting theory about Life Is Strange?
 If so please feel free to leave a comment here, I’d be really curious to read them! 🙂

 Video card: Video card: ATI or Nvidia w/512 MB (not recommended for Intel HD Graphics)